28 Years Later: Plot

-In 2002, during the initial outbreak of the Rage virus, (Note: As depicted in 28 Days Later (2002)) a young boy, Jimmy Crystal, flees his house in the Scottish Highlands as his family are attacked by the infected.
-He takes refuge in the local church with his father, a minister, but finds him praying in ecstasy because he interprets the virus as a harbinger of the end times.
-Jimmy's father bequeaths him a cross necklace and helps him to safety before submitting to the infected as they break in.
+During the initial outbreak of the Rage Virus, (Note: As depicted in 28 Days Later (2002)) a young boy, Jimmy Crystal, flees his house in the Scottish Highlands as his family is attacked by the Infected.
+He takes refuge in the local church with his father, a minister, but finds him praying in ecstasy, interpreting the virus as a harbinger of the end times.
+Jimmy's father gives him a crucifix necklace and helps him to safety before submitting to the Infected as they break in.

-Twenty-eight years after its second outbreak, (Note: As depicted in 28 Weeks Later (2007)) the Rage virus has been eradicated from continental Europe.
-The British Isles remain under indefinite quarantine with few survivors.
-A civilised community has subsisted on Lindisfarne, an island defended naturally from Great Britain by a causeway that floods with the tide.
-Among them are Jamie, a scavenger; his wife, Isla, who has a mentally debilitating illness; and their 12-year-old son, Spike.
+Twenty-eight years later, the Rage Virus has been successfully eradicated from continental Europe after reaching Paris during its second outbreak, (Note: As depicted in 28 Weeks Later (2007)) leaving the British Isles under indefinite quarantine with few survivors.
+A civilised community has been subsisting on Lindisfarne, an island defended naturally from Great Britain by a causeway that floods with the tide.
+Among the inhabitants of Lindisfarne are Jamie, a scavenger; his wife, Isla, who has undiagnosed cancer; and their twelve-year-old son, Spike.

 Jamie and Spike cross to mainland Britain for a coming-of-age hunting ritual.
-They find an infected tied up and branded with the name "Jimmy".
-They then escape a pack of infected who are led by an "alpha", an evolved infected that is stronger and more intelligent than the others.
-Jamie and Spike shelter overnight in the attic of a run-down cottage, where Spike observes foreign boats on quarantine patrol and a fire further inland.
-When the attic collapses, the alpha pursues Jamie and Spike across the partially inundated causeway until the village sentries kill it with a ballista.
+They find an Infected man who has been tied up and branded with the name "Jimmy".
+(Note: This, and the name being earlier shown carved on the side of a building, is strongly implied to have been the work of Jimmy and his cult, introduced at the end of the film.)
+Spike kills an Infected for the first time.
+Jamie and Spike then escape a pack of Infected led by an "Alpha," an evolved Infected that is stronger and more intelligent than the others.
+Jamie and Spike shelter overnight in the attic of a run-down cottage, where Spike observes foreign boats on quarantine patrol and a fire farther inland.
+When the attic collapses, the Alpha pursues Jamie and Spike across the partially inundated causeway and nearly catches up to them.
+The village sentries kill the Alpha with a ballista.

 The village throws a party for Spike to celebrate his first kill.
-Spike is upset by Jamie's embellishment of his deeds, and he discovers Jamie's affair with Rosie, the village schoolteacher.
-He discusses the fire with a family friend, Sam, who suggests that it was made by Dr Ian Kelson, a former GP in exile.
-The next morning, Spike confronts Jamie over his unwillingness to seek medical care for Isla and his infidelity.
+Spike is upset by Jamie's embellishment of his deeds and discovers his affair with Rosey, the village schoolteacher.
+He discusses the fire with a family friend, Sam, who suggests it was made by Dr Ian Kelson, a former GP in exile.
+The next morning, Spike confronts Jamie for his unwillingness to seek medical care for Isla and for his infidelity.
 Jamie insists that Kelson, whom he once witnessed burning corpses en masse, is too mentally unstable to help.